 See Congress, the State Department, and “communistic, fascistic, and other alien influences” for a short backgrounder on these three points.

-The modern “firewall” came about in 1972, ironically a few years after the U.S. Advisory Commission on Information recommended relaxing the de facto prohibition in the spirit of the recently passed Freedom of Information Act passed to create transparency in the domestic activities of the federal government.
+The modern “firewall” came about legislatively in 1972.
+This shift was several years in the making.
+A 1967 U.S. Advisory Commission on Information report recommended relaxing the de facto prohibition, in the spirit of the Freedom of Information Act passed the year before, to create transparency in the domestic activities of the federal government.
 Chaired by the president of CBS, Edward Stanton, the Commission declared the “American taxpayer should no longer be prohibited from seeing and studying the product a government agency produces with public funds for overseas audiences.”

 In 1985, Senator Zorinsky sought to close the “loopholes” left by Senator Fulbright’s amendment.
 At the time, Zorinsky was investigating USIA for nepotism, looking into questionable and imperious spending by USIA Director Charles Wick, and voicing concerns over other activities labeled as “public diplomacy,” such as the Office of Public Diplomacy run by Otto Reich that had nothing to do with either the practice or the bureaucracy of USIA or public diplomacy.
 Zorinsky said the “Second Mandate” of USIA, which was to inform Americans about the world abroad (the first “mandate” was informing foreign publics about America) should never be allowed.

 The Zorinsky amendment would result in federal court ruling that USIA material is exempt from Freedom of Information Act (FOIA) requests, a decision that was relaxed years later.
 When the material was available, through FOIA for example, the “for examination only” clause meant those who successfully petitioned to review USIA material could do so without taking notes or copies of the material (such as a VOA script).